Can you be asked to perform different duties?

 Sign up to our newsletter to find out the latest on our campaigns and work.

-11 JANUARY 2023 – The Australian Manufacturing Workers' Union (AMWU) has called for an overhaul of workplace...
+17 November 2023 – The Australian Manufacturing Workers Union (AMWU) has welcomed the introduction of legislation...

-13 DECEMBER 2022 – The Australian Manufacturing Workers’ Union has urged the Albanese Government that its...
+16 November 2023 – The Australian Manufacturing Workers’ Union (AMWU) has welcomed the Albanese government’s...